New Zealand national cricket team: After World War II

 New Zealand's first Test after the war was against Australia in 1945/46.
 This game was not considered a "Test" at the time but it was granted Test status retrospectively by the International Cricket Council in March 1948.
 The New Zealand players who appeared in this match probably did not appreciate this move by the ICC as New Zealand were dismissed for 42 and 54.
 The New Zealand Cricket Council's unwillingness to pay Australian players a decent allowance to tour New Zealand ensured that this was the only Test Australia played against New Zealand between 1929 and 1972.

-In 1949 New Zealand sent one of its best-ever sides to England.
+In 1949 New Zealand sent one of its best-ever teams to England.
 It contained Bert Sutcliffe, Martin Donnelly, John R. Reid and Jack Cowie.
 However, 3-day Test matches ensured that all 4 Tests were drawn.
 Many have regarded the 1949 tour of England among New Zealand's best ever touring performances.
 All four tests were high-scoring despite being draws and Martin Donnelly's 206 at Lord's hailed as one of the finest innings ever seen there.
 Despite being winless, New Zealand did not lose a test either.
 Prior to this, only the legendary 1948 Australian team, led by the great Don Bradman, had achieved this.

 New Zealand played its first matches against the West Indies in 1951–52, and Pakistan and India in 1955/56.

 In 1954/55 New Zealand recorded the lowest ever innings total, 26 against England.
 The following season New Zealand achieved its first Test victory.
 The first 3 Tests of a 4 Test series were won easily by the West Indies but New Zealand won the fourth to notch up its first Test victory.
 It had taken them 45 matches and 26 years to attain.

 In the next 20 years, New Zealand won only seven more Tests.
 For most of this period New Zealand lacked a class bowler to lead their attack although they had two excellent batsmen in Bert Sutcliffe and Glenn Turner and a great all-rounder in John R. Reid.

 Reid captained New Zealand on a tour to South Africa in 1961–62 where the five-test series was drawn 2–2.
 The victories in the third and fifth tests were the first overseas victories New Zealand achieved.
 Reid scored 1,915 runs in the tour, setting a record for the most runs scored by a touring batsman of South Africa as a result.

 New Zealand won their first test series in their three match 1969/70 tour of Pakistan 1–0.
 This was the first ever series win by New Zealand after almost 40 years and 30 consecutive winless series.